mrwadson/bigcommerce-api-examples/README.md

 # BigCommerce Api examples

-Example of using BigCommerce REST API for getting data.
+Example of using BigCommerce REST API V2 for fetching data.

 ## Requirements